extension-js/extension.js/README.md

 | Firefox For Android | Safari On iOS |
 | ⛔️ | ⛔️ |

-If you want to target a specific browser, just pass the `--browser` flag to the `dev`/`start` command (based on the list available above), like `npx extension@latest dev path/to/extension --browser=edge`.
+If you want to target a specific browser, just pass the `--browser` flag to the `dev`/`start` command (based on the list available above), like `npx extension dev path/to/extension --browser=edge`.

 > Hint
 > Pass --browser="all" to load all available browsers at once.